SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 2. nested parameter access: `{b.b}` inner access
 3. array expansion: `{..d}` expanded into three parameters

-There are two more features that will be showcased below:
+There are two more features that will be showcased later:

 4. tuple expansion: `{values.0:2}`
 5. repeating group: `{..(values.0),}`